Dawit-1621/Data-Modeling-with-Postgres/README.md

 Transform the logical schema into a star schema design where a central fact table (e.g., songplays) is surrounded by dimension tables (e.g., `songs`, `artists`, `users`, `time`).
 Connect dimension tables to the fact table using foreign keys.
 Ensure denormalization in dimension tables for easier querying and analysis.

+#### Dataset
+The file name, mini_sparkify_event_data.json, will be loaded and cleaned such as handling invalid or missing values.